rmcelreath/rethinking/ERRATA.md

 page 132: 5.1.3, in paragraph just after the model specification: "but here I've chosen R for marriage rate and A ..." should be "M for marriage"

+page 146: second paragraph, "it's" -> "its".
+"First, it's validity depends upon ..." should be "First, its validity ..."

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".